Blosc/bcolz/doc/reference.rst

 .. py:function:: set_nthreads(nthreads)

-    Sets the number of threads to be used during carray operation.
+    Sets the number of threads to be used during bcolz operation.

     This affects to both Blosc and Numexpr (if available).

     Parameters:
       nthreads : int
-        The number of threads to be used during carray operation.
+        The number of threads to be used during bcolz operation.

     Returns:
       out : int